How to socialise your puppy

 To reinforce a positive association for older puppies, encourage them to have nice experiences such as playing with a toy whilst they are wearing their coat.

 You should take the same approach with any other equipment the puppy may need to wear.
 Each puppy is individual and will progress differently.
-If your puppy backs away from the coat or any piece of equipment, or shows any subtle signs of fearful behaviour, such as dropped ears or stooped posture, stop the exercise and contact your Puppy Training Supervisor.
+If your puppy backs away from the coat or any piece of equipment, or shows any subtle signs of fearful behaviour, such as dropped ears or stooped posture, stop the exercise and contact your Puppy Development Advisor (formerly called a Puppy Training Supervisor).

 A working guide dog is likely to experience car travel on a frequent and regular basis.
 Although guide dog owners do not drive, they will probably share cars with family and friends and use public services such as taxis.
 It’s therefore important that our puppies are introduced to both vehicles and the sensation of travelling in a car in a positive way.
-It is likely that even before training, most pupiesy will travel daily in a car with their puppy walkers.
+It is likely that even before training, most puppies will travel daily in a car with their puppy raisers (formerly called a puppy walker).

 Regardless of your puppy’s age, feeding them one of their meals in the car once a day is a great way to get them used to your car.
 Have the food ready by the car (perhaps on the roof) before you go to the car.